SansDK/pommerman/docs/getting_started.md

     agents.DockerAgent("pommerman/simple-agent", port=12345)
 ]
 ```
+You should now be able to run the game with the example docker agent, using simple_ffa_run.py.

 ## Running your own agent
 1. Implement your own agent that can observe the environment and respond with its next action.
 Make sure this agent runs inside a docker container.
-Examples are available in C# (clone the PommermanDotNet Repository) and python (examples/docker-agent).
+Examples are available in C# (clone the [PommermanDotNet Repository](https://dev.azure.com/corpinfosupportdev/Pommerman/_git/PommermanAgentDotNet)) and python (examples/docker-agent).
 2. Build the docker image
 3. Run the game with your own docker agent.
 In simple_ffa_run.py, replace one or multiple of the agents with your docker agent:
 ```